Levangul/LevansREADMEgen/README.md

   ![Mit](https://img.shields.io/badge/license-Mit-brightgreen)

   ## Description
-  This is high-quality README generator based on user inputs with node, using command line.
+  This is high quality README generator based on user inputs with node, using command line.

   ## Table of contents
   - [installation](#installation)